 The simulation for the OWMR dynamics and the environment is implemented inside the CoppeliaSim robotic simulator.
 CoppeliaSim is a very powerful robotic simulator that supports rigid and soft bodies dynamics simulation.
 Moreover, it contains numerus built-in robot models, tools, sensors, and actuators that can be utilized to build a virtual environment with ability for real-time interaction.
 CoppeliaSim can be programmed with various programming languages such as Lua, MATLAB, C++, and Python which makes it ideal choice for robot simulations.
+Before implementing the proposed control framework on actual hardware, this work utilizes the CoppeliaSim to verify it in a virtual environment.
+CoppeliaSim speeds up the design and implementation process by making it easier to develop and test robotic systems.

 In this simulation setup, it is assumed that OWMR knows its pose (x, y, θ) at each simulation step.
 Additionally, it is equipped with a laser rangefinder with a range of 3m and 360° field of view to detect the obstacles around the OWMR.
+However, the assumption of the OWMR knowing its pose at each step might not take the error and uncertainty in robot pose practical implementation.
+A solution for this can be by utilizing a vision-based motion capture system to provide the robot with position and orientation input to guarantee precise localization [63].

 MATLAB is used for laser rangefinder data processing and NMPC implementation.
-The connection between uses the DBSCAN algorithm to cluster the data points that belong to each obstacle together.
-The output of the DBSCAN algorithm are sets of points where each one represents an obstacle in the scene.
+The connection between CoppeliaSim and MATLAB is done using ZeroMQ remote APIs.
+It provides cross-platform communication, permits communication between CoppeliaSim and an external MATLAB program (that is, an application operating on a separate system or in a different process), and allows the same API function calls as those made from within a CoppeliaSim script.
+The integration eliminates the requirement for any setup by making the CoppeliaSim API directly accessible to the remote client (in MATLAB).
+ZeroMQ's robust messaging library and great performance are the foundation of communication and messaging API.
+MATLAB receives raw data from the laser range finder and uses the DBSCAN algorithm inside the Statistics and Machine Learning Toolbox to cluster the data points that belong to each obstacle together.
+The output of the DBSCAN algorithm are set of points where each one represents an obstacle in the scene.
 The minimum distance between each set of points and the center of the OWMR is then calculated.
 Furthermore, the CasADi toolbox inside MATLAB is used to perform both the system states integration, and optimal control computation.
 The NMPC is implemented in the CasADi toolbox, where both the system model (7), and the optimal control problem are defined.
-By using the multiple shooting method and IPOPT solver for nonlinear programming problems, the optimum control issue is resolved, and states integration is accomplished.
+By using the multiple shooting method and IPOPT solver for nonlinear programming problems, the optimum control problem is resolved, and states integration is accomplished.
 The convergence criterion of IPOPT is kept at 10-8 and the maximum number of iterations was set to 2000.
 More information about CasADi toolbox for MATLAB is available in [52].
 Runge-Kutta 4th (RK4) order method is employed for states integration.
 On a core i7 personal computer with 16 GB RAM and a 2.59 GHz CPU, all simulations were run.